When moving to Canada, one of the least exciting but entirely necessary things to think about is how to access your money after making the move.

 - The cheapest way to send money to Canada

 Some of the links on this page are affiliate links.
-This means that if you click through and one of these services, I will receive a small percentage of the transaction at no extra cost to you.
-I only recommend products and services I use and love.
+This means that if you click through and one of these services, we may receive a small percentage of the transaction at no extra cost to you.

 CurrencyFair – This alternative money transfer option charges a low percentage fee of the total transaction plus a fixed 3 euro (or local currency equivalent) transfer fee.